USEPA/e-manifest/README.md

 Since April of 2016 e-Manifest has been leveraging modules within the RCRAInfo V6 application, taking advantage of reusing the data and technology that already existed in RCRAInfo.

-All our [active cards and issues] (/issues) are posted on this GitHub Repository.
-We will be posting additional documents as well as issues that we want user feedback on in the near future.

 ## Reference

 EPA's [Hazardous Waste Electronic Manifest System (E-Manifest)](https://www.epa.gov/hwgenerators/hazardous-waste-electronic-manifest-system-e-manifest) page

+All our [active cards and issues] (/issues) are posted in this GitHub Repository.
+We will be posting additional documents as well as issues that we want user feedback on in the near future.

+The latest sprint is 31, view our [stand ups for the current sprint](https://github.com/USEPA/e-manifest/issues/338)

+Additional Resources:

 [Sample Paper Manifest](https://www.epa.gov/sites/production/files/2015-06/documents/newform.pdf)